Table of Contents

 8. Technical Details & Mathematical Models

-The core efficiency ($\eta$) of a solar cell is governed by the balance between photogeneration and recombination losses:
+The core efficiency ($\eta$) of a solar cell is governed by the balance between photogenerated current and voltage losses:

 $$\eta = \frac{J_{sc} \times V_{oc} \times FF}{P_{in}}$$

-where $J_{sc}$ is the short-circuit current density, $V_{oc}$ is the open-circuit voltage, $FF$ is the fill factor, and $P_{in}$ is the incident power.
+where $J_{sc}$ is the short-circuit current density, $V_{oc}$ the open-circuit voltage, $FF$ the fill factor, and $P_{in}$ the incident power.

-For a multi-junction cell with $m$ junctions, the total current is limited by the smallest photocurrent ($J_{ph, min}$) in the series-connected stack:
+For a multijunction cell with $N$ junctions, the total current is limited by the smallest subcell current (current matching condition):

 9. Experimental Results & Chart Description